 reduction in carbon dioxide, compared to conventional (grey) hydrogen

 Working together to kick start the energy system

 Meeting the global need for clean hydrogen is fundamental to both JM’s vision of a cleaner healthier world, and achieving net zero emissions.
 We're engaging and will continue to engage with a broad range of stakeholders across industry, including through participation in the Hydrogen Council, to work with partners on promoting clean technologies.
 JM are members of the inaugural Board of the Hydrogen Council, Hydrogen Europe, the Decarbonised Gas Alliance and UKHFCA.

-The UK specifically is at the forefront of the global drive for clean hydrogen and our Low Carbon Hydrogen technology is being used in several projects.
-Two of the foremost are the Acorn Hydrogen Project to produce blue hydrogen from North Sea gas and the HyNet project to deliver blue hydrogen in North West England.
+The UK specifically is at the forefront of the global drive for clean hydrogen and our LCH technology is being used in several projects.
+One of the leaders is the HyNet project, which plans to deliver CCS-enabled blue hydrogen in North West England.
 All of our projects see us working with many partners to build plants, in the UK and around the world, with our technology at their centre.